GenesysCloudBlueprints/enhanced-status-syncing-with-salesforce-service-cloud-voice/blueprint/index.md

 ## Solution

 This blueprint explains:
-* how to extend the `GenesysSCVExtension.Status` class of the CX Cloud, Voice for Salesforce Service Cloud package.
+* how to extend the `GenesysSCVExtension.Status` class of the CX Cloud, Voice for Salesforce Service Cloud package in CX Cloud from Genesys and Salesforce integration.
 * how to set up your Apex class to receive status change events from both Genesys Cloud and Salesforce.
 * the format of the incoming and outgoing data and demonstrates how you can customize your status mapping.